web-dev-open/lab-css-flexbox-slack/README.md

-We use the app almost every day to keep our communications with our classmates and the **Ironhack** team, so we know perfectly the chat interface but today we are going to clone their landing page.
+We use the app almost every day to keep our communications with our classmates so we know perfectly the chat interface but today we are going to clone their landing page.
 [Here](https://www.slack.com/) you can visit the website and check what are we going to do. :stuck_out_tongue_winking_eye: